DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 specify the maximum size of a segment in bytes.

-After the queue is created, a new thread is spawned, which is used to  consuming messages from the queue.
+After the queue is created, a new thread is spawned, which is used to consume messages from the queue.

 #figure(
 sourcecode()[```rs